 I realize that highly populated cities can be polluted and overcrowded, and the people living in them may be moving at an unsustainable pace.

-It’s not uncommon for folks to work long hours and have short tempers, and to subsist on fast food, caffeine and sugar to keep the city up and running twenty-four hours a day, seven days a week.
+It’s not uncommon for folks to work long hours and have short tempers, to subsist on fast food, caffeine and sugar, all to keep the city up and running twenty-four hours a day, seven days a week.

 But, within an unhealthy city environment also lives a wealth of healthy options.

-Nestled between the Dunkin Donuts and McDonalds you may find Panera Bread, Le Pain Quotidien, Chop’t and Chipotle (my favorite fast food joint!) or other fast food establishment that may offer healthier options.
+Nestled between the Dunkin Donuts and McDonalds you may find Panera Bread, Le Pain Quotidien, Chop’t, Fresh and Company, and Chipotle, or other fast food establishments that offer healthier options.

-And, I know there’s hot-dog stands, kabob carts and hot pretzels on practically every corner, but there are also fruit and vegetable stands – you just need to find them.
+And, I know there’s hot-dog stands, kabob carts and hot pretzels on practically every corner, but there are also fruit and vegetable stands.

-New York is often called the city that never sleeps.
 Thankfully, this New Yorker knows that sleeping is essential to good health.
-So, I’m off to sleep with the moon and wake with the sun, regardless of all the noise and unnatural light coming in from outside my window.
+So, I sleep with the moon and wake with the sun, regardless of all the noise and unnatural light coming in from outside my window.